collapsed-stacks/startups/questions/12167/what-kind-of-business-can-i-start-using-my-experience-with-no-money-in-developin.md

 - posted by: [Neil](https://stackexchange.com/users/2711480/neil) on 2017-02-22
 - score: 1

-<p>It looks like your best bet would be outsourced or third party QA  for software development.
-You have tagged "mobile-apps" so I assume that is your area of expertise. </p>
+It looks like your best bet would be outsourced or third party QA  for software development.
+You have tagged "mobile-apps" so I assume that is your area of expertise.

-<p>There are lots of people/SMEs who want to build their own app, but don't have the funds to go to a software house.
-I would consider how you can add value and differentiate from others on the QA side and then speak to people you know who could benefit from having an app. </p>
+There are lots of people/SMEs who want to build their own app, but don't have the funds to go to a software house.
+I would consider how you can add value and differentiate from others on the QA side and then speak to people you know who could benefit from having an app.

-<p>The way that you could add extra value would be project managing the development and ensuring the quality.
+The way that you could add extra value would be project managing the development and ensuring the quality.
 Think of a Project Manager on a building site- they don't do any manual work, but are responsible to ensuring quality buildings.
 You may need to work with freelance software developers for this.
-Good luck.</p>
+Good luck.